11 Health Benefits & Side Effects of Kokum (Garcinia Indica)

 The plant is very rarely seen beyond this belt, and that’s the reason why the kokum fruit is used mainly as an ingredient majorly in cuisines from Maharashtra, Gujarat and other coastal states of Southern India and is mainly limited to the Indian subcontinent.

-- Kokum comes from an evergreen slender tropical tree with sloping branches, and it reaches a maximum of 50 feet in height.
+- Kokum is a fruit that comes from an evergreen slender tropical tree with sloping branches, and it reaches a maximum of 50 feet in height.

-- It has a thin lined bark and the trees flower during November to February.
+- The kokum tree has a thin lined bark and the trees flower during November to February.

 - It yields tiny round fruits that are dark purple.